Submodular risk measures: Expected losses and certainty equivalents

 \subsection{Expected losses}

 An expected loss is the mapping

 where $\ell:\R\to\R$ is a measurable function, which we call a loss function.
 This is analogous to the expected utility for a utility function $u:\R\to\R$ in decision theory, with the difference that our random variables in $L^\infty$ represent losses.
 Note that $\ell(X)$ is not necessarily in the same unit as $X$.
-The following result gives a simple characterization of law-invariant functionals that are modular (both submodular and supermodular). \begin{theorem} Let $(\Omega,\mathcal F,\p)$ be an atomless probability space and $\rho:L^\infty\to\R$ be law-invariant and $\|\cdot\|_\infty$-continuous.
+It is straightforward to check from the definition that $E_\ell$ is modular (both submodular and supermodular).
+The following result gives a simple characterization of all law-invariant functionals that are modular. \begin{theorem} Let $(\Omega,\mathcal F,\p)$ be an atomless probability space and $\rho:L^\infty\to\R$ be law-invariant and $\|\cdot\|_\infty$-continuous.
 Then the following are equivalent: \begin{enumerate}[(i)] \item $\rho$ is both submodular and supermodular. \item There exists a continuous function $\ell:\R\to\R$ such that $\rho=E_\ell$. \end{enumerate} \end{theorem}

-\begin{proof} (ii)$\Rightarrow$(i): The pointwise identity $\ell(a)+\ell(b)=\ell(\max(a,b))+\ell(\min(a,b))$ gives $E_\ell(X)+E_\ell(Y)=E_\ell(X\vee Y)+E_\ell(X\wedge Y)$.
+\begin{proof} (ii)$\Rightarrow$(i): The pointwise identity $\ell(a)+\ell(b)=\ell(a\vee b)+\ell(a \wedge b)$ gives $E_\ell(X)+E_\ell(Y)=E_\ell(X\vee Y)+E_\ell(X\wedge Y)$.

 (i)$\Rightarrow$(ii): Since $\rho$ is both submodular and supermodular, it is called a \emph{valuation}:

 Define $\ell(x)=\rho(x\id_\Omega)$.
 Without loss of generality, assume $\rho(0)=\ell(0)=0$.
 Note that $\ell$ is continuous since $\rho$ is $\|\cdot\|_\infty$-continuous and $\|x\id_\Omega - y\id_\Omega\|_\infty = |x-y|$.